NoahNinja100/SynapseX-v2.6/README.md

 - [Credits](#credits)

 ## About
-### A custom Synapse X user interface with the following features:
+### A custom Roblox Executor interface with the following features:
-- Everything from the official UI
+- Everything from the Original
-- Update checker/notifier
 - Draggable script tabs (reorder)
 - Renamable tabs and scripts
 - Resizable scripts list